Create a subscription

 A complete description of the successful response can be found in our

-and the subscription has the status
+sim is null and the subscription has the status of pending.

 Depending on the network provider, it may take several minutes before the SIM